RolandKoenig/MessageCommunicator/README.md

 # MessageCommunicator
 ## About
 MessageCommunicator is a .Net library + testing Gui for message-based communication.
-The library is based on .Net Standard 2.1 and distributed using Nuget.
+The library can be integrated into .Net Standard 2.1 oder 2.0 compatible frameworks.
+It is distributed using Nuget.
 The Gui is build using C# and Avalonia, therefore it supports the desktop environments on Windows, Linux and Mac.

 ## Quick Links